silvercorked/bullet-game/README.md

-# bullet-game
+# web-game
-A game I made for a class for a browser.
+This is a project made for my Intro to Game Programming class.